 You might be thinking, blogging?
 Do people still do that?

-Here’s the insider expert scoop: Blogging is nucleus of any social media marketing strategy.
+Here’s the insider expert scoop: Blogging is the nucleus of any social media marketing strategy.

 Data shows that businesses using blogs as part of their marketing get an average of 67 percent more leads than those who don’t.